PNNL-Comp-Mass-Spec/MTDB-Creator/Readme.txt

 visualized by clicking on the dataset name in the list at the bottom of the program

 -------------------------------------------------------------------------------
-Written by Deep Jaitly and Matthew Monroe for the Department of Energy (PNNL, Richland, WA) Copyright 2007, Battelle Memorial Institute.
+Written by Deep Jaitly, Matthew Monroe, and Brian LaMarche for the Department of Energy (PNNL, Richland, WA) Copyright 2007, Battelle Memorial Institute.
 All Rights Reserved.

-E-mail: matthew.monroe@pnl.gov or proteomics@pnl.gov
+E-mail: matthew.monroe@pnl.gov or proteomics@pnl.gov, or brian.lamarche@pnl.gov
 Website: http://ncrr.pnl.gov/ or http://www.sysbio.org/resources/staff/
 -------------------------------------------------------------------------------